Milenski1987/Exchange-Rate-App-with-API/README.md

 Application works with Exchange Rate API - Get all conversion rates in real-time.

 The application is still in beta and works only in IDE.
 To run this app follow the steps:
-  * open your IDE and create 2 files ( one of them must be with name "currencies_data" )
+  * open your IDE and copy files from [this repository](https://github.com/Milenski1987/Exchange-Rate-App-with-API)
-  * in the file "currencies_data" copy data from the file with the same name in this repository
-  * in other file copy code from "exchange_app.py"
   * go to [Excahnge Rate API website](https://www.exchangerate-api.com) and create an account
   * navigate and generate an API key.
   * copy the key (keep it secret 🤫) and replace "YOUR_API_KEY_HERE" in the code.